meena-erian/DEW/README.md

 When you are done checking the pseudo infected drive, save it to a removable drive, unplug it from the computer, and then reconnect it again to see how DEW edits its content.

 Note that when you try to run the pseudo virus, windows may pop-up an alarm warning you that it was downloaded from the internet.
 That whould not happen in case it was an actual virus saved in a removable drive.

+Please make sure to report any [issues](https://github.com/meena-hanna/DEW/issues) or suggestions.
+                                                                                                     *Thanks for reading*